emiliasato/ecommerce-analysis/README.md

 - Wait time and delay to carrier have high impact on lowering review scores, having the largest signifiance in the linear regression coefficients.
 - Seller state doesn't seem to be statistically significant when explaining review scores.

-Q. Which order features are impacting review scores?
+Q. Which product features are impacting review scores?
 [Link to sellers EDA](notebooks/EDA-products.ipynb)

 - The price has a small but positive impact on the review score.
 It could be a psychological effect when customers do not want to admit a product is bad because they paid a certain amount of money on it ?